Akashijk/Prompt-Tool/README.md

     *   Select two or more "parent" prompts from your entire generation history.
     *   The AI will "breed" them, blending their core concepts, subjects, and styles to create a new generation of unique "child" prompts.
     *   Use the generated children as new parents for further evolution, send them to the main editor, or right-click to copy, enhance, generate an image, or save them to your history.

+6.  **Model Statistics (`Tools -> Model Usage Statistics...`):**
+    *   View a detailed table and interactive chart showing which models you use most often and how long they take to generate images.

 6.  **Image Interrogator (`Tools -> Image Interrogator...`):**
     *   Select an image from your computer.